kaosat-dev/Blenvy/tools/blenvy/README-export.md

   - one with all dynamic data: collections or instances marked as dynamic (aka saveable)
   - one with all static data: anything else that is NOT marked as dynamic, the file name will have the suffix **_dynamic**

-  Ie if you add a **Dynamic** custom/ component to either your collection instances or your blueprint, you get a clean seperation between
+  Ie if you add a **Dynamic** custom/ component to either your collection instances or your blueprint, you get a clean separation between

   - your static level data (anything that will never change during the lifetime of your Bevy app)
   - your dynamic objects (anything that will change during the lifetime of your Bevy app, that can be saved & reloaded in save files for example)